 - My Action Items includes Note Types classified as Action Items where the user is a creator or assignee.

-- The Risk list includes those Notes classified as Risks, which are of Medium or High Priority.
+- The Important Risks list includes those Notes classified as Risks, which are of Medium or High Priority.

-An audit trail is available for each note in the Project > Notes > List.
+An Audit Trail link is available for each note in the Project > Notes > List.
 This allows significant changes to the content of a note to be tracked.
 The audited fields are:

 - All the Note UDFs

 Navigate to Project > Notes to search for or list Project Notes.